AI in Automotive

 Safety-Critical AI is High-Risk

 Any AI that’s a safety component in a vehicle falls under high-risk classification.
 That includes ADAS features, autonomous driving systems, predictive maintenance that affects safety, and driver monitoring.
+Our autonomous vehicle AI compliance guide details the specific conformity assessment pathway for these systems.

 The requirements are substantial: risk management systems, data governance, technical documentation, human oversight, accuracy and robustness standards.
 For automotive, this aligns with existing type-approval processes under UNECE regulations.
+Computer vision is central to many of these systems—see our guide to AI computer vision compliance for the relevant technical requirements.

 The Type-Approval Bridge